omajid/hgignore-mode/README.md

 Installation
 ------------

+`hgignore-mode` is included in [MELPA](http://melpa.org/).
+Enable the MELPA repository and then install it via `M-x package-install RET hgignore-mode`.

-Use `M-x package-install-from-file RET hgignore-model.el RET` to install.
+Or download the package manually and install it using `M-x package-install-from-file RET hgignore-model.el RET`.

 License
 -------